COVID-19 is impacting several DHS programs. You can find out more information on how it's impacting a specific program here.

 During the COVID-19 pandemic, ADRCs continue to provide community members with information, assistance, and counseling related to long-term care and other programs and services for older adults and adults with disabilities.
 To protect the health and safety of customers and staff, in-person office hours and home visits are currently limited at most locations.
 Call your local ADRC if you have any questions.
 Find an ADRC in your area.

-Hepatitis C Guidelines for Professionals
+Hepatitis C Program

 - Clinical Insights for Hepatology and Liver Transplant Providers During the COVID-19 Epidemic – American Association for the Study of Liver Disease (AALSD)